yang5hi/machine-learning-basics/README.md

     ![rf_pie](image/RF_pie.png)
     ![tree_pie](image/tree_pie.png)
     - The SVM, Random Forest and Deep Learning models use tree and randomforest to sort the features based on feature_importance, but none of the features were removed for model fitting.
 It is better to overfit a model than under fit.
-    - The accuracy of the KNN model is below 0.85 when k=19, thus, a feature selection is applied before model fitting; the best score is then above 0.85
+    - The accuracy of the KNN model is below 0.85 when k=19, thus, a feature selection is applied before model fitting; the best score is then above 0.85 with k=15 and weights = 'uniform'